-"It's difficult to calculate lengths, paths, and configurations for new products without tools like SolidWorks and E3.series software," Thibeault says.
+"It's difficult to calculate lengths, paths, and configurations for new products without tools like SolidWorks and E.series," Thibeault says.
 "The electrical design alone would have taken twice the time without them.
-Yet with SolidWorks and E3.series software, the harvester and its electrical systems were quickly and easily developed in a virtual model that is entirely accurate.
-This process brought new state-of-the-art track harvesters that will help customers achieve new levels of productivity and profitability into production."
+Yet with SolidWorks and E.series, the harvester and its electrical systems were quickly and easily developed in a virtual model that is entirely accurate.
+This process brought new state-of-the-art track harvesters into production that will help customers achieve new levels of productivity and profitability."

-Prior to adopting E3.series, Thibeault and his team had considered one other ECAD software option.
+Prior to adopting E.series, Thibeault and his team had considered one other ECAD software option.
 The other product worked exclusively in a 2D environment with AutoCAD software.
 A. Landry Fabrication, however, had used SolidWorks CAD software since the inception of the project.

-The company originally switched to SolidWorks software in 2005 because of its superior integrated motion and finite element simulation.
-With SolidWorks software, A. Landry Fabrication was able to optimize cab visibility and efficiency by using smaller tubing while preserving rollover safety.
-The team also used SolidWorks Simulation to analyze the action of its ultra-flexible boom, optimize fuel economy, and dial in hydraulic cylinder velocities.
-SolidWorks software helped the team lower the harvester's center of gravity, making it stable on inclines.
+The company originally switched to SolidWorks in 2005 because of its superior integrated motion and finite element simulation.
+With SolidWorks, A. Landry Fabrication was able to optimize cab visibility and efficiency by using smaller tubing while preserving rollover safety.
+The team also used SolidWorks Simulation software to analyze the action of its ultra-flexible boom, optimize fuel economy, and dial in hydraulic cylinder velocities.
+SolidWorks helped the team lower the harvester's center of gravity, making it stable on inclines.

-"Because of our preference for SolidWorks software, E3.series was a great fit for the electrical design," Thibeault says.
+"Because of our preference for SolidWorks, E.series was a great fit for the electrical design," Thibeault says.
 "Since it is 3D-oriented, it's a dramatic improvement over the 2D 'pencil and paper' environment.
 And by automatically calculating component properties, mates, and routes and changes, it eliminated most of the chances for error.
-SolidWorks and E3.series software create layers of verification and counter-verification."
+SolidWorks and E.series create layers of verification and counter-verification."